-Agricultural and veterinary chemical 'Storages' checked and completed Checked and completed Location of storages:

-On-farm control of chemical traceability

-Tax invoices for the purchase of agricultural and veterinary chemicals must be kept and filed for tax purposes.
-The same tax invoices can be re-used, without duplicating the information, for quality assurance purposes.
-The records must be easily accessed for trace-back and for auditor cross-referencing.

-Tax invoices filed to allow easy access Filing Completed Location of records:

-Identification of treated livestock (CRITICAL)

-- Cows and calves treated with drugs, medicines or chemicals requiring a withholding period (as per the label or veterinary instructions) must be positively identified and temporarily marked for easy identification. - This enables cows to be readily identified at milking time to prevent the inclusion of contaminated milk in the bulk supply and to ensure that treated cull calves are not sold for slaughter.
-Temporary marks such as tags, paint, tape, leg bands, etc must last the duration of the withholding period for that treatment.

-Complete the Instruction sheet titled 'HOW TO IDENTIFY TREATED Completed COWS' (supplied with the Bega Cheese Ltd on farm Quality Assurance Monitoring Book) and locate in the dairy clearly visible for all milkers Location of procedure:
+Agricultural and veterinary chemical 'Storages' checked and completed Checked and completed Location of storages: On-farm control of chemical traceability Tax invoices for the purchase of agricultural and veterinary chemic als must be kept and filed for tax purposes.
+The same tax invoices can be re-used, without duplic · quality assurance purposes.
+The records must be easily accessed for or trace-back and for auditor cross-referencing. ► Tax invoices filed to allow easy access Filing Completed Location of records: Location of records.
+Identification of treated livestock (CRITICAL) Cows and calves treated with drugs, medicines or chemicals require ing a withholding period (as per the label or veterinary instructions) must be positively identified ed and temporarily marked for easy identification.
+This enables cows to be readily identified at milking time to prever nt the inclusion of contaminated milk in the bulk supply and to ensure that treated cu slaughter.
+Temporary marks such as tags, paint, tape, leg bands, et withholding period for that treatment. c must last the duration of the withinfording period for that treatment. ► Complete the Instruction sheet titled 'HOW TO IDENTIFY TREATED Completed COWS' (supplied with the Bega Cheese Ltd on farm Quality Assurance Monitoring Book) and locate in the dairy clearly visible for all milkers Location of procedure:

+Approved Date: 23 May 2022 Supersedes: 18 May 2022 Page 10 of 38 ---------------- ------------- ------------- ------------- -----------------------------